akshara-ramesh/digital-pookalam/README.md

 - HTML5 Canvas
 - CSS (Tailwind)

 ## 🙏 Acknowledgement
-Created for the Onam Digital Pookalam Challenge. 🌼
+Created for the  Code-a-Pookkalam 2025 by TinkerHub NSSCE. 🌼